gaehlerm/SoftwareEngineering/README.md

 Names should be short yet concise [Naming].

 Do not repeat yourself (DRY) [section Do not Repeat Yourself].
-There is no copy-paste code around.
+Do not copy-paste code around.
 But also avoid conceptual code duplication.
 Code duplication is terrible as you can never be sure if making a single change is sufficient, or if it needs to be applied in multiple other locations.
 This leads to bugs and high maintenance costs very quickly.

 Classes should have high cohesion [classes].
 They should have a strong coupling between the variables [Data types] and methods [Functions].
 On the other hand, they should have weak coupling to other classes.
 Due to constantly adding functionality, classes tend to lose cohesion.
 Then, they have to be broken up into several smaller classes [Refactoring].